 Deliciously cheesy ground beef and kale casserole is flavored with tomato sauce, garlic, and oregano.
 It’s like pizza, only way healthier!

 This casserole is amazing.
 Really.
-It’s so delicious and filling, and I just love that I can put so much kale in there and my youngest, The Picky Eater, still likes it!
+It’s nutritious, delicious, and very filling, and I just love that I can put so much kale in there and my youngest, The Picky Eater, still likes it!
 It’s also quite easy to make, which is a nice bonus.

 A better kale experience